shreyashankar/toy-ml-pipeline/README.md

 We train a model to predict whether a passenger in a NYC taxicab ride will give the driver a large tip.
 This is a **binary classification task.** A large tip is arbitrarily defined as greater than 20% of the total fare (before tip).
 To evaluate the model or measure the efficacy of the model, we measure the [**F1 score**](https://en.wikipedia.org/wiki/F-score).

 The current best model is an instance of `sklearn.ensemble.RandomForestClassifier` with `max_depth` of 10 and other default parameters.
+The test set F1 score is 0.716.
 I explored this toy task earlier in my [debugging ML talk](https://github.com/shreyashankar/debugging-ml-talk).

 ## Dataset description